top of page

 From Training to Transformation: How MOM Foundation and SAF Are Advancing Climate-Smart Agriculture in Ghana

 In line with its commitment to sustainable development, Mother of Many (MOM) Foundation partnered with Sidiq Agri-Firm (SAF) to deliver a certified agricultural training programme for interested adults in Ghana.
 The programme was designed to introduce participants to modern, climate-smart agricultural systems, with a strong emphasis on greenhouse farming and aquaponics.
-Beyond explaining what these systems are, the training explored why they matter—particularly in the contex
+Beyond explaining what these systems are, the training explored why they matter—particularly in the context

 MOM Foundation